Honey is a magnificent natural golden liquid produced by hard working bees and is also our favourite topping on a range of foods.

 Honey bees collect nectar to create honey and store as food because it provides the energy for bees to fly and heating for the colony in the winter months.
 The good news for us is that honey bees will always make more honey than their hive needs, so we just bottle what's left over.

-Honey's main ingredient is sugar carbohydrates but did you know that is also contains, vitamins, minerals, amino acids, enzymes, organic acids and pollen.
+Honey's main ingredient is sugar carbohydrates and is supposed to contain a range of vitamins, minerals, amino acids, enzymes, organic acids and pollen.

 how is honey made?